 Visitors favour sites that load quickly.
 Google found that the probability of leaving a page on mobile increases 32% as page load time goes from 1 to 3 seconds.
 (Source: Google).

+Therefore, websites optimised for speed rank.
 The new Largest Contentful Paint (LCP) metric is another chapter in Google’s preference for fast sites.
 Put simply, LCP is the time it takes the largest image or block of text to display (or “render”).
 It’s recorded in seconds, and ideally needs to be as fast as possible.
-Google recommends that a page’s LCP should ideally occur within 2.5 seconds.
+Google recommends that a page’s LCP should ideally occur within 2.5 seconds

 Optimising Your Largest Contentful Paint (LCP)